-YBS farmers and ranchers are defined as:
+The FCA regulatory definitions for YBS farmers and ranchers are as follows:

-Young Farmer: A farmer, rancher, or producer or harvester of aquatic products who is age 35 or younger as of the date the loan is originally made.
+Young Farmer: A farmer, rancher, or producer or harvester of aquatic products who was age 35 or younger as of the date the loan was originally made.

-Beginning Farmer: A farmer, rancher, or producer or harvester of aquatic products who has 10 years or less farming or ranching experience as of the date the loan is originally made.
+Beginning Farmer: A farmer, rancher, or producer or harvester of aquatic products who had 10 years or less of experience farming, ranching, or producing or harvesting aquatic products as of the date the loan is originally made.

-Small Farmer: A farmer, rancher, or producer or harvester of aquatic products who normally generates less than \$250,000 in annual gross sales of agricultural or aquatic products at the date the loan is originally made.
-For 2024, the definition of a "Small" farmer changes to "normally generates less than \$350,000 in annual gross cash farm income of agricultural or aquatic products."
+Small Farmer: A farmer, rancher, or producer or harvester of aquatic products who normally generates less than \$350,000 in annual gross cash farm income of agricultural or aquatic products at the date the loan is originally made.

-The following tables outline the loan volume (in thousands) and number of outstanding YBS loans as of December 31, 2023 and new YBS loans made in 2023 as compared to the annual marketing goals set forth in the Association's annual business plan.
+The following table compares the actual number of YBS borrowers in the portfolio as of December 31, 2024, versus the portfolio targets for number of YBS borrowers by classification as stated in the YBS marketing goals set forth in the Association's annual business plan.

-Total Portfolio Goals and Progress As of December 31, 2023
+Total Portfolio Goals and Progress As of December 31, 2024